Tianxiang-C/SCI-Cream/content/authors/wang-siqi/_index.md

 ---
 WANG Siqi (王思祺) is an undergraduate student majoring in Industrial/ Organizational Psychology.
 She is currently studying on
 1)	the project about moderators influencing the relationship between intuitive eating level and BMI.
-2)	The Chinese translation of Fear of Food Questionnaire.
+2)	the Chinese translation of Fear of Food Questionnaire.